-- Associate Professor, Chemical Engineering and Institute for Medical Engineering and Science, Massachusetts Institute of Technology
+- Professor, Chemical Engineering and Institute for Medical Engineering and Science

 Our research is centered on developing new materials for medicine.
 We pioneered the use of robotic methods for the development of smart biomaterials for drug delivery and tissue engineering.
 Our lab has developed methods allowing rapid synthesis, formulation, analysis, and biological testing of large libraries of biomaterials for use in medical devices, cell therapy and drug delivery.
 One particularly important problem is the quest to develop nanoparticles that support the therapeutic delivery of drugs and macromolecules, inside of specific cell targets, in vivo.
 The advanced drug delivery systems we have developed provide new methods for nanoparticulate and microparticulate drug delivery, non-viral gene therapy, siRNA delivery, and vaccines.